 Let’s discuss some details on this topic, shall we?

 Why Does Red Wine Leave Stains?

 When you drink red wine, you see the results on your lips and not only.
 If you are busy trying to get rid of the stains, you probably haven’t had time to think about why they appear.
 It is because of anthocyanins, which are the natural compounds that give red grapes their purple color, you can stumble upon them everywhere in nature: in fruits, especially berries, leaves, and flowers.

 Some varieties of grapes have more anthocyanins than others.
 Grapes with fewer anthocyanins in their skins, such as Pinot Noir, Pinot Meunier, Gamay, Grenache, and Nebbiolo, naturally produce less intensely colored wine.
 On the other hand, some grapes have a massive intensity of color, and so does their wine.
 These include Durif, Malbec, Tannat, Lagrein, Refosco, Petit Verdot, Saperavi, Cabernet Sauvignon, and the aptly named Tuscan grape.

-This rule applies to all red wines.
+Author Note: This rule applies to all red wines.
 Red wines gradually lose their color intensity as they age, but the darker varieties not only have more saturated color, to begin with, but they also hold it for longer.
 A young red wine can stain your lips and tongue, which may push some people away.

 If you like drinking young red wine in the evening, you might find there’s a lot of blackish-purple colors when you rinse after brushing your teeth.
 The darker – or younger – the wine you’ve been drinking, the more color you’ll see.
 Some cheap wines also have a dye called Megapurple that can stain your lips.